Testing REST APIs using Postman and Newman

 }

-We want to capture this access_token and pass it in the subsequent request.
-In order to do this, we need to run the requests in an environment so that we can set some variables in one request and reference them in further requests.
+We want to capture this access_token and pass it in subsequent requests.
+In order to do this, we need to run the requests in an environment so that we can set some variables in one request and reference them in subsequent requests.

-In Postman on the top right corner there is Environment dropdown, click on the gear icon and add a new environment called todo-local-env.
+In Postman, in the top right corner, there is an Environment dropdown; click on the gear icon and add a new environment called todo-local-env.

-Now add the following code snippet in Tests tab of login request:
+Now add the following code snippet in the Tests tab of the login request:

 pm.test("Authenticate user", function () {